 5 Tips to Respond Positively to Negative Reviews

-1. Take the Issue Offline
+#1: Take the Issue Offline

 Take the time to contact them via phone or email to resolve the issue.
 Once you feel confident the client is happy, go back to their online review and leave a brief comment for the public to see.

-2. Be Polite
+#2: Be Polite

-Take a little time to collect your thoughts and respond by saying something like, A quick sample response could be: “Thank you for your valuable feedback.
+Take a little time to collect your thoughts and respond by saying something as simple as: “Thank you for your valuable feedback.
 We would love to talk further with you about your experience, and how we can improve.
 Please contact me at your earliest convenience.”

 Clients will respond better to a business that is humble and honest about their mistakes.
 If, after speaking with the client, you find their complaint has merit, take proactive steps to make sure it doesn’t happen in the future.

-3. Respond Promptly
+#3: Respond Promptly

 By promptly responding to your clients’ and caregivers’ negative feedback, you are showing that you care and value their opinion.
 If you wait to respond to a negative review, you may be viewed as uncaring and untrustworthy.

-4. Share Reviews with Your Employees
+#4: Share Reviews with Your Employees

 Make sure the employees in your agency, whether they are in the home office or caregivers, are aware of both positive and negative client reviews.
 This will help ensure that your employees are doing their best to prevent similar issues from happening in the future, and it builds a client-centric mindset among employees.

-5. See the Positive in the Negative
+#5: See the Positive in the Negative

-Every business has negative reviews and most consumers understand this.
+Every business has negative reviews, and most consumers understand this.
 Having a few negative reviews can help give credibility to the positive ones.
 If every review was positive, potential clients would become suspicious, feeling like your reviews are canned or manufactured.

 In the past, word of mouth used to be the only way to refer consumers to a product or business.
-However, with the dawn of the Internet, the digital world holds the majority of your referrals.
+However, with the dawn of the internet, the digital world holds the majority of your referrals.